 Professor Joyce was also the recipient of a number of grants since 2000 from The Pew Charitable Trusts focusing on the performance of state governments and federal agencies.
 The highest profile of these grants funded his participation in the Government Performance Project, which evaluates the performance of state governments, including their management of money, people, infrastructure (including state departments of transportation), and information.
 He is also the recipient of three grants (in 2003, 2009, and 2013) from the IBM Center for the Business of Government.

-In addition to his work at George Washington, Joyce has been on the faculty of the Maxwell School of Citizenship and Public Affairs at Syracuse University and the University of Kentucky.
+In addition to his work at the University of Maryland, Phil has been on the faculty of The George Washington University, the Maxwell School of Citizenship and Public Affairs at Syracuse University and the University of Kentucky.
 Dr. Joyce also has 12 years of public sector work experience, including four years with the Illinois Bureau of the Budget and five years with the United States Congressional Budget Office (CBO).
 In 1992 he received the CBO Director’s Award for Distinguished Service.
-He is an elected Fellow of the National Academy of Public Administration.
-In 2009 he received the Elmer Staats Award from the National Association of Schools of Public Affairs and Administration.
+He received his Ph.D. from the Maxwell School, his M.P.A from Penn State University, and his B.A. from Thiel College.